RadimBaca/SQLart/articles/Intersect_SQL_equivalence/README.md

 WHERE year >= 1900;
 ```

 If we think about the queries more thoroughly, we can realize that a `name` could be duplicated by the `INTERSECT ALL` version of the query.
 Can you pick data where these two queries return different results?
-It is not straightforward as can be observed from my conversation with chatGPT where I convinced him that these SQL queries are equivalent because he was unable to find a counter example after several attempts :)
+It is not straightforward.
+I even asked chatGPT out of curiosity.
+He correctly recognized that the SQL queries were probably not equivalent.
+However, he was unable to provide a counterexample.
+Finaly I convinced him that these SQL queries are equivalent.
+Here is an end of our conversation. :)

 <img src="chat.png" alt="Are SQL commands equivalent"/>